PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_pointers.md

 `````

 ## Void* - Advanced Topic

-In low-level code, it is sometimes necessary to store or pass along an address of a memory location without knowing the type of the object stored.
+`void*` is the 'pointer to an object of unknown type'.

-`void*` is used for that purpose. `void*` is a 'pointer to an object of unknown type'.
+In low-level code, it is sometimes necessary to store or pass along an address of a memory location without knowing the type of the object stored - `void*` is used.

 Functions using `void*` pointers typically exist at the very lowest level of the system, where real hardware resources are manipulated.
 `````{code_example-start} Void